Tik-Ten/Its_Hub-Library/README.md

-# Version: 0.1.9
+# Version: 0.2.1

 <h1>Intro </h1>
 <p>
 Its_Hub library. <br />
 This is a library with Other Libraries! (; <br />
-U Can Use This Library For Use Few Other Libraries.
+U Can Use This Library For Use a Few Other Libraries.
 4 Example:
 <b>
 <ul>
     <li>Faker</li>